Oxford High School reopening nearly 2 months after shooting

 Four students were killed and six students and a teacher were injured during the Nov.
 30 shooting.
 A fellow student, Ethan Crumbley, 15, is charged with murder and other crimes.
 His parents also are facing charges.

-“As a community, we will get through this with love and grace for one another,” Superintendent Tim Throne said last week, referring to the school’s reopening and legal cases related to the shooting.

 A temporary memorial set up outside the school was removed before students returned.
-Throne said experts advised that removing it would help students “further their healing process.”
+District Superintendent Tim Throne said experts advised that removing it would help students “further their healing process.”
 A permanent memorial is planned.

+“As a community, we will get through this with love and grace for one another,” Throne said last week, referring to the school’s reopening and legal cases related to the shooting.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.